Jarn/jarn.viewdoc/README.txt

 **Upgrade Note:** If you have jarn.viewdoc < 1.3 installed, move away your existing ``~/.viewdoc`` file to get the updated styles.

-**Upgrade Note:** If you switch to Python 3, move away your existing ``~/.viewdoc`` file before running ``viewdoc`` for the first time.
-The quoting requirements for ConfigParser have changed in Python 3, and it won't be able to parse old config files containing unquoted '%' characters.

 Usage
 =====